nkaushal99/nkaushal99/README.md

 ## Java | Spring Boot | Microservices | Docker

 👋 Hello!
-I'm Nikhil Kaushal, a passionate Spring Boot developer with a love for all things Java.
+I'm Nikhil Kaushal, a passionate Java developer with a love for new things in tech.
 I specialize in crafting robust and scalable web applications using the power of Spring Boot.

 🌱 Constantly learning and exploring new technologies, I thrive on keeping up-to-date with the latest trends in the Java ecosystem and applying them to deliver efficient and elegant solutions.